mehrzero/random_password_generator/README.md

-# Random password generator
+# Random password generator (rp9)
-random password generator (rp9)
+Using uppercase and lowercase letters, numbers, symbols(sign), you can create your own password with any number of characters you want.
 # Logo :
         █▀█ █▀█ █▀█
         █▀▄ █▀▀ ▀▀█